The McKay conjecture with coprime group automorphisms and the Okuyama-Wajima argument: Abstract

 \section{Abstract}

-Let $N$ be normal subgroup of a finite group $G$, $p$ be a prime, $P$ be a Sylow $p$-subgroup of $G$ and $\theta$ be a $P$-invariant irreducible character of $N$.
-Suppose that $G/N$ is a $p$-solvable group.
-In this note we show that, whenever a finite group $A$ acts on $G$ stabilizing $P$, there exists an $A$-equivariant McKay bijection between irreducible characters lying over $\theta$ of degree prime to $p$ of $G$ and $\norm G PN $.
-This is a consequence of a recent result of D. Rossi.
-Our approach here is independent from Rossi's and follows the original idea of the proof of the McKay conjecture for $p$-solvable groups.
+Let $A$ and $G$ be finite groups.
+Suppose that $A$ acts coprimely on $G$ stabilizing $N\nor G$.
+Let $\theta \in \irr N$ be $A$-invariant.
+We prove that the number of $A$-invariant irreducible characters of $G$ that lie over $\theta$ can be counted in terms of the $(A, \theta)$-good conjugacy classes of $G_\theta/N$, where $G_\theta$ is the inertia subgroup of $\theta$ in $G$.
+This result generalizes a classic result of Gallagher and can be used to prove the following: if $P$ is an $A$-invariant Sylow $p$-subgroup of $G$ and $G$ is $p$-solvable, then there exists an $A$-equivariant (McKay) bijection between the irreducible characters of degree prime to $p$ of $G$ and those of $\norm G P $.
+While this is a consequence of a recent result of D. Rossi, our approach here is independent of Rossi's and follows the original idea of the proof of the McKay conjecture for $p$-solvable groups.
 In particular, we rely on the so-called Okuyama-Wajima argument to deal with characters above Glauberman correspondents.
-For this purpose, we generalize a classical result of P. X. Gallagher on the number of irreducible characters of $G$ lying over $\theta$.